trustedanalytics-ng/tap-template-repository/catalog/README.md

 # Dynamic Offering

-New element in catalog can be added dynamicly with HTTP request and does not required any broker restarts:
+New element in catalog can be added dynamically with HTTP request and does not required any broker restarts:

 1) Add new service using PUT call on /v2/dynamicservice - exampled request is placed below
 2) Use CLI cf client to enable access to new created service: